r-angi/asp-sorting-hat/README.md

 2. **Family Constraints**
    - Youth must be in the same center as their parent (if they have one)
    - Youth cannot be in the same crew as their parent
-   - Siblings must be assigned to the same center (but can be in different crews)
+   - Siblings must be assigned to the same center
+   - Siblings cannot be in the same crew (to encourage independence)

 3. **Friend Management**
    - Friends listed on buddy forms cannot be in the same crew